FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 The cockpit texture without alpha makes the 2D instruments visible on a panel;
 the other texture with alpha is for clipping.

+The black rotative switches are visible only if the cockpit black is lighter.

+Cockpit objects have a Blender material, to improve the solid view : swap back to the default white, when a clear texture is lost.

 TO DO
 =====
-- external lights.
 - gear compression.
 - smoke at engine start.
-- door to the crew compartment.
 - radio and navigator seats.
+- release the metapost files (panel textures).

 Known problems
 ==============
 - front gear inner struts crosses the fuselage.
 - the livery is difficult to repaint (not a skin).
-- doors too thick ?
+- passenger door too thick ?

 References